John Constable: Later life

 Shortly before Maria died, her father had also died, leaving her £20,000.
 Constable speculated disastrously with the money, paying for the engraving of several mezzotints of some of his landscapes in preparation for a publication.
 He was hesitant and indecisive, nearly fell out with his engraver, and when the folios were published, could not interest enough subscribers.
 Constable collaborated closely with mezzotinter David Lucas on 40 prints after his landscapes, one of which went through 13 proof stages, corrected by Constable in pencil and paint.
 Constable said, "Lucas showed me to the public without my faults", but the venture was not a financial success.

 This period saw his art move from the serenity of its earlier phase, to a more broken and accented style.
 The turmoil and distress of his mind is clearly seen in his later six-foot masterpieces Hadleigh Castle (1829) and Salisbury Cathedral from the Meadows (1831), which are amongst his most expressive pieces.

 He was elected to the Royal Academy in February 1829, at the age of 52.
 In 1831 he was appointed Visitor at the Royal Academy, where he seems to have been popular with the students.

 He began to deliver public lectures on the history of landscape painting, which were attended by distinguished audiences.
-In a series of lectures at the Royal Institution, Constable proposed a three-fold thesis: firstly, landscape painting is scientific as well as poetic; secondly, the imagination cannot alone produce art to bear comparison with reality; and thirdly, no great painter was ever self-taught.
+In a series of lectures at the Royal Institution in 1836, Constable proposed a three-fold thesis: firstly, painting "is scientific as well as poetic"; secondly, "that imagination never did, and never can" produce art to bear comparison with reality; and thirdly, "that no great painter was ever self taught".

 He also spoke against the new Gothic Revival movement, which he considered mere "imitation".

 In 1835, his last lecture to students of the Royal Academy, in which he praised Raphael and called the Academy the "cradle of British art", was "cheered most heartily".
 He died on the night of 31 March 1837, apparently from heart failure, and was buried with Maria in the graveyard of St John-at-Hampstead Church in Hampstead in London.
 (His children John Charles Constable and Charles Golding Constable are also buried in this family tomb.)